 Although the Company does not currently have any such arrangements, it has historically generated revenue principally from collaborative research and development arrangements, technology transfer agreements, including strategic licenses, and government grants.
 Revenue arrangements with multiple components are divided into separate units of accounting if certain criteria are met, including whether the delivered component has stand-alone value to the customer.
-Consideration received is allocated among the separate units of accounting based on their respective selling price for each unit is based on vendor-specific objective evidence, or VSOE, if available, third party evidence is available, or estimated selling price if neither VSOE nor third party evidence is available.
+Consideration received is allocated among the separate units of accounting based on their respective selling price for each unit is based on vendor-specific objective evidence, or VSOE, if available, third party evidence is available.
 The applicable revenue recognition criteria are then applied to each of the units.